-The Nomination Committee comprises David George Lis, (Johan Blach Petersen prior to the appointment of David George Lis), Andrew John Richardson and Paul Joseph Hodges and is chaired by David George Lis.
+The Nomination Committee comprises David George Lis, Andrew John Richardson and Paul Joseph Hodges and is chaired by David George Lis.
 It meets at least once a year and otherwise as required.
 The Nomination Committee considers the composition of the Board, retirements and appointments of additional and replacement directors and makes appropriate recommendations to the Board.